Chart Color Schemes

 Educational attainment in Traralgon - West aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate in 2016 was 20.9%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees were the most common at 14.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
-Vocational credentials were held by 39.7% of residents aged 15 and above, with advanced diplomas at 10.8% and certificates at 28.9%.
-Educational participation was high, with 28.8% of residents enrolled in formal education as of 2016.
+The area has university qualification rates of 20.9%, significantly lower than Victoria's average of 33.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 14.1%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
+Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.8% and certificates at 28.9%.

 Frequently Asked Questions - Education